aibii/VueSakilaExplorer/README.md

 # VueSakilaExplorer

 VueSakilaExplorer is a web application built with Vue.js that provides a user-friendly interface to explore the Sakila sample database.
-It allows users to browse through actors, films, and other entities within the database, showcasing the capabilities of Vue.js for building dynamic and responsive web interfaces.
+It allows users to browse through actors & films within the database, showcasing the capabilities of Vue.js for building dynamic and responsive web interfaces.

 ## Features